Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 • Low concentration

-• Low academic/working performance.
+• Low academic or working performance.

 3. Lifestyle Diseases